Per Oral Endoscopic Myotomy (POEM)

 During the procedure, the surgeon inserts an endoscope into the patient's mouth.
 The endoscope uses a small camera, which allows the surgeon to see the lining of the esophagus.

 Using a specially designed endoscopic tool, the surgeon makes a small slit in the inner lining of the esophagus to tunnel down to the sphincter muscle, which is a ring of muscle that allows access to the stomach.
 The surgeon then divides the muscle fibers that block the passage of food.
 Once the surgeon confirms that the blockage caused by the malfunctioning sphincter muscle has been relieved, the endoscope is removed and the slit is repaired.

-What Preparation is Required Before POEM?
+What preparation is required before POEM?

-Before considering the POEM procedure, patients must undergo a careful evaluation that includes an upper gastrointestinal endoscopy and esophageal motility testing to monitor the movement of food through the digestive system and to check for digestive disorders.
+Before considering the POEM procedure, patients must undergo a careful evaluation that includes an upper (GI) endoscopy and esophageal motility testing to monitor the movement of food through the digestive system and to check for digestive disorders.

 If tests confirm that a POEM procedure is appropriate, patients will need to follow specific preparation instructions that include:

 - A liquid diet for two days prior to the procedure

 - No eating or drinking for 12 hours prior to the procedure (to ensure that the patient’s esophagus is clear of food products)

 Patients are often instructed to take liquid medication to reduce microorganisms that have grown in the esophagus due to achalasia.

 Following the procedure, the patient is asked to drink a barium liquid the next morning that will show on an X-ray and confirm that there is no leakage at the surgical site.
 When that has been confirmed, the patient can begin drinking liquids.
 One week later, the patient can return to solid foods.